ducompsoc/durhack-deployer/README.md

   - it uses [sqlalchemy](https://www.sqlalchemy.org/), a Python ORM, to access a postgres database
   - it uses [alembic](https://alembic.sqlalchemy.org/en/latest/), a database migration tool, to manage changes to the database (hopefully) without losing access to data
+- The application uses a file-system based 'queue' to allow it to respond quickly to GitHub when new events are delivered, despite those events triggering long-running webhook handlers.
+  - a 'queue directory' is a directory whose files are queue entries.
+  - To add an entry to the queue, a JSON file is created in the queue directory.
+    Ideally, these files should be named such that their names in lexicographic order matches the order in which they were created.
+    Presently, this rule is followed by using the [Epoch timetamp](https://www.epochconverter.com/) (at nanosecond resolution) of the instant preceding the file's creation (plus the `.json` file extension) as the file's name.
+  - a 'queue worker' is a program which uses a file watcher to listen for changes to a queue directory, runs some task for entries added to the queue in turn, and removes queue entries (deletes their file) once the task is complete.
+  - the `<repository>/queues` directory contains all the queue directories.
+  - all webhook events from GitHub are placed into the `main` queue for processing by the 'main queue worker'.
+  - the 'main queue worker' processes events by 'forwarding' them to the appropriate 'deployment queue' if the event matches a configured deployment, or voids the event otherwise.
+  - each 'deployment queue worker' processes events in their queue by running a routine specific to the deployment's repository.
+    These repository-specific routines are responsible for checking out new changes and performing build/deployment steps, e.g. running `pnpm build`.
 - (Currently unused - not necessary, keeping these instructions just-in-case) To facilitate 'locking' inter-process shared resource to prevent concurrent access, we want an in-memory database.
   Joe chose [dragonfly](https://www.dragonflydb.io), which is "a drop-in Redis replacement".
   - [copy the download link for a dragonfly executable archive](https://github.com/dragonflydb/dragonfly/releases) (usually, `x86-64.tar.gz`)